guillaume-haerinck/cube-beast-editor/doc/README.md

 ## III - Additional features
 > It's great if it works, it's better if it works well

+You have already witnessed some of them previously, but now it's time to talk about our freebies.
+These little features that add to the value of this project.
+Some of them can make our life miserable, I'm looking at you WASM, but some of them can be sources of great joy of discoveries, like benchmark my dear boy.
+Without further ado, let's get into this.

 ___
 ### A - WASM

+[Web Assembly](https://webassembly.org/) is kind of the new cool kid in a town of web developers.

 - OpenGL es constraints
 - Using emscripten directly
+- figma

 <p align="center">
 <img width="400" src="https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/wasm.jpeg?raw=true" alt="Tool"/>